geometric-intelligence/ece594n/hw3-reviews/README.md

 ## Topics for Bio Students

-- [x] “Proteins representations - protein sequences or protein shapes”
+- [x] **Assigned to Rebecca Martin.** “Proteins representations - protein sequences or protein shapes”
     - What are meaningful representations of proteins that can best answer questions in biology using Machine Learning?
-    - Assigned to Rebecca Martin.
 - [ ] “Cells representations - cell genetics or cell morphologies”
     - What are meaningful representations of cells that can best answer questions in biology using Machine Learning?
 - [ ] “Brain representations with brain shapes”